Digital-Innovation-Foundation/BTMBOK/guide/objectives.md

 The BTM BOK project was launched in Fall 2017 [in partnership with ITAC, MITACS and Université du Québec en Outaouais (UQO)](https://itac.ca/blog/itac-partnership-receives-funding-mitacs-btm-body-knowledge/).

+The _main objective_ of the BTM BOK is to equip the BTM community with a Free, Libre, Open Specification (FLOS) to help guide the digital transformation and fulfill the BTM Forum mission, namely (1) coach digital leaders, (2) develop hybrid acumen, and (3) broaden digital vision.

 ![Main Objectives](btm_bok_main_objectives_2226x1070.png)

-Secondary objectives of the BTM BOK relate to supporting various Human Resources Management (HRM) and Talent Management processes.
+In addition, _secondary objectives_ of the BTM BOK relate to supporting various Human Resources Management (HRM) and Talent Management processes.

 In particular, the BOK will help define seamless career paths across multiple specializations to ensure more complete experience and knowledge for digital transformation.